Temper Fire

 - Actions: Nourish Kidney Yin, expels Damp Heat, Nourish Liver and Kidney Yin, Clear Deficiency Heat

-- Indications: Occasional red eyes, Occasional urinary and genital discomfort, urinary difficulty, dark urine, rough urination, hot flushes, night sweats, ringing in the ears or dry mouth, Occasional discomfort of lower back and legs, Occasional vaginal dryness, Occasional Lower Jiao Damp Heat or abdominal discomfort, Eases hot flashes associated with menopause
+- Indications: ringing in the ears, Occasional red eyes, Occasional urinary and genital discomfort, urinary difficulty, dark urine, rough urination, hot flushes, night sweats, Occasional discomfort of lower back and legs, Occasional vaginal dryness, Occasional Lower Jiao Damp Heat or abdominal discomfort, Eases hot flashes associated with menopause, Dry mouth and throat with thirst

 - Tongue: Reddish or dry, sometimes with a dry thin moss (either yellow or white).